How to make a cross stitch pattern

 Annie and I made the dino.
 She went home and did all of these herself!
 She’s nice and shared her work with us.
 Double click, save to the desktop, and print.

 Cross stitch to a onesie or a bib and bam… baby gifts!
+To do this, we used waste canvas.
+Here is the post about how to cross stitch baby onesies with waste canvas.
 What is your favorite design?
 Are you cross stitcher?
 A needle pointer?
 I’d love to hear…